ngadiono/Qasir-React-Boilerplate/README.md

 1. Ensure you have the latest version of Node installed.
 We also recommend you install Yarn as well.

     ```
-    You have to be on Node >= 8.x, Yarn and NPM.
+    You have to be on Node >= 8.x, Yarn or NPM.
     ```

 2. Download code and change name directory root.

     **Javascript code**

     Landing

     ```